Outsider’s Guide to the W3C

 4. When your group believes a spec is ready to be fully implemented — and ready to be thoroughly tested (by having a suite of tests to test against) — then, follow the process to get the Working Draft warning label dropped from a spec, and to get the CR label added, and publish the first Snapshot for it.

-60 days after you publish that first Snapshot, you’ll have secured Royalty-Free Licensing Commitments for all normative features defined in that Snapshot.
+60 days after you publish that first Snapshot, you’ll have secured Royalty-Free Licensing Commitments from all participants in your Working Group for all normative features defined in that Snapshot.

 For information on getting commitments for a Community Group Report, see the CG Patent Policy section.